jancquian/LeopardGeckoTerrarium/README.md

-LeopardGeckoTerrarium: Automated Enclosure for Leopard Geckos (Prototype) This project was developed by Juan Carlos Garcia Jimenez and Josué Francisco Castañeda for the First International Congress of Intelligent Systems for the Environment (CISIMA-IPN) and presented by Juan Carlos Garcia Jimenez, Josué Francisco Castañeda, Rogelio Hernández Vázquez, and Alejandra Guzmán Jiménez.
+LeopardGeckoTerrarium: Automated Enclosure for Leopard Geckos (Prototype) This project was developed by Juan Carlos Garcia Jimenez, Josué Francisco Castañeda, Rogelio Hernández Vázquez, and Alejandra Guzmán Jiménez for the First International Congress of Intelligent Systems for the Environment (CISIMA-IPN).

 Overview: